okta/okta.github.io/_source/quickstart/php/generic-implicit.md

 You will need to install a couple extra libraries for this to work.

 #### PSR7 Compliant Library
-This package will auto discover most PSR7 compliant libraries to go out and get the keys.
+This package will auto-discover most PSR7 compliant libraries to go out and get the keys.
 The most common library to use is the `guzzlehttp/psr7` package.

 ```bash